jalanb/whyp/readme.md

 * Ubuntu 10.04 and 12.04 using python 2.6 and 2.7 with bash 4
 * babun 1.2.0 (on cygwin on Windows 7) using python 2.7.8 with bash 4.3.33

 and continues to use them many times per day.
-(Although I never found a use case for whet)

 Witty
 -----